Twice Baked Potatoes are a delicious side dish for any holiday dinner. They are topped with cheese, bbq sauce, bacon and ranch dressing.

 How to Make Twice Baked Potatoes

-Allow potatoes to cool http://www.health-canada-pharmacy.com/inderal.html until you’re able to handle them.
-Slice potatoes in half, remove the insides of potatoes and place into a medium bowl, leaving a rim to create a sturdy skin shell.
+- Carve out the potatoes.
+Allow potatoes to cool until you’re able to handle them, or hold using an oven mitt.
+Slice potatoes in half, remove the insides of potatoes with a spoon and place into a medium bowl.
+Set the skins aside and they will get a little crunchy as they cool.